Danfraga33/Auto_QR_Scanner/README.md

 #### To Do

 - Save data from Clerk to MongoDB with Webhooks
+- Create custom signup page on clerk to get additional information.
 - Move Create Customer Fn to actions module
 - Fix Connection Strings for seperate connections
 - Save campaign to DB